AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 When the publish instance receives a new version of a page or asset from the author, it uses the flush agent to invalidate appropriate paths on its dispatcher.
 The updated path is removed from the dispatcher cache, together with its parents, up to a level (you can configure this with the [statfileslevel](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#invalidating-files-by-folder-level)).

-## Explicit dispatcher cache invalidation {#explicit-invalidation}
+## Explicit invalidation of the dispatcher cache {#explicit-invalidation}

 Adobe's recommendation is to rely on standard cache headers to control the content delivery life cycle.
 However, if needed, it is possible to invalidate content directly in dispatcher.

 The following list contains some scenarios where you might want to explicitly invalidate the cache (while optionally listening for the completion of the invalidation):

 * After publishing content such as experience fragments or content fragments, invalidating published and cached content that references those elements.
-* Notifying an external system when referenced pages are successfully invalidated.
+* Notifying an external system when referenced pages have been successfully invalidated.

 There are two approaches to explicitly invalidate the cache:

-* The preferred approach is using Sling Content Distribution (SCD) from the author.
+* The preferred approach is using Sling Content Distribution (SCD) from Author.
 * By using the Replication API to invoke the publish dispatcher flush replication agent.

 The approaches differ in terms of tier availability, the ability to deduplicate events and event processing guarantee.
 The table below summarizes these options: